EarthScope/rover/docs/bugs.md

 `--timespan-tol`, which by default is 1.5).
 So if a SNCL contains 20Hz and 1Hz data a significant gap in the 20Hz data my go undetected.

-## Incomplete Handling Of Duplicate Data
+## Handling Of Duplicate Data

-See the discussion on [the compact command](./compact.md).
-In short, there are some occasions when `rover compact` should be used, and some occasions when that is insufficient.
+If `rover ingest` is used manually it is possible for duplcaite data to be added to the store (eg by ingesting the same file twice).
+This cannot (or should not) happen in normal use, because Rover does not download duplicate data, so cannot ingest it.

+Ideally either ingets should check and refuse to add duplicate data, or we should have an additional command that compacts files.

 ## Ingest Limited to Single Days